GoldernHaze/File-Explorer/README.md

 - View and play videos with built-in player
 - Supports PDFs with a dedicated tab
 - Sort files by recent activity
+- Global Search Bar (also list other files)
 - Hide hidden/system files (dot files)
 - Clean and responsive UI with custom icons and tabs